Can I give my cat paracetamol?

-What can I do to protect my cat?
+What can I do to protect my cat from paracetamol poisoning?

 Medicines that contain paracetamol include some cold and flu remedies, liquid medication such as Calpol.
 Paracetamol even has a different name in America, where it is called Acetaminophen.

 Cats are (obviously) very different to people and it is simply not safe to medicate cats with human medicines.
 Over-the-counter pain meds designed for humans shouldn’t be given to cats.
-There are lots of safe pain relief mediciations that have been developed specifically for cats and these are available from your vet.
+There are lots of safe cat painkillers that have been developed specifically for felines and these are available from your vet.

 If you are worried about any aspect of your cat’s health, please contact your vet in the first instance.